Domestic Violence

 For more general information about our children law services, please visit our Child Law Solicitors page.

-Do I have to comply with the Non-Molestation Order while I'm contesting it?
+Do I have to comply with a Non-Molestation Order while I’m contesting it?

 Yes.
 While the Order is still in place, you need to adhere to its terms, even if you are disputing the allegations behind it.
 Failing to follow the Order could have negative consequences.
 First, because it will reflect badly on you when your case returns to court and second, because breaching a Non-Molestation Order is a criminal offence that could result in your arrest.